pranav-patil/spring-kubernetes-microservices/readme/Kubernetes_Commands.md

     $ sudo kubectl get pods --all-namespaces -o wide

+To [forcefully delete](https://kubernetes.io/docs/tasks/run-application/force-delete-stateful-set-pod/) a StatefulSet pod without waiting for confirmation from the kubelet that the Pod has been terminated

+    $ kubectl delete pods <pod-name> --grace-period=0 --force

+If the pod is still stuck on Unknown state use below command to remove pod from the cluster

+    $ kubectl patch pod <pod-name> -p '{"metadata":{"finalizers":null}}'

 To Get additional information about the specified pod

     $ kubectl describe pod <pod-name>